 If you or your loved one has been injured in a car accident it’s important that you speak to an experienced Hamilton car accident lawyer who can help you recover the compensation you need to help restart and rehabilitate your life.
 Lalande Personal Injury Lawyer have represented car accident victims in the Hamilton area, and all over the province of Ontario since 2003.
-If you are allowed one is been involved in serious car accident, contact us today, no matter where you are in Ontario by calling us at 1-844-LALANDE or local throughout southern Ontario by calling us at 905-333-8888.
+If you or a loved one has been involved in serious car accident, contact us today, no matter where you are in Ontario by calling us at 1-844-LALANDE or local throughout southern Ontario by calling us at 905-333-8888.
 Alternatively, you can send us confidential email through our website or chat live with our live chat operator 7 days a week 24-hours a day.
 Our Hamilton Car Accident Lawyers are here to help you recover justice – in a time of need.

 Chronic regional pain syndrome (CRPS), also known as complex regional pain syndrome, is a chronic condition characterized by severe, often debilitating pain that typically affects one limb, such as an arm, leg, hand or foot.
 The pain is usually disproportionate to the severity of the initial injury or trauma and may be accompanied by swelling, stiffness, and changes in skin color and temperature.

 CRPS is thought to be caused by a malfunction in the nervous system, which causes the body to overreact to an injury or trauma.
 While the exact cause is not fully understood, it is believed to be related to changes in the way the nervous system processes pain signals.